 If nothing else works and you are desperate, a car ride may be just what you need to soothe a baby.

-TemperatureIf none of the above seems to be the reason your baby is crying, check that your baby is not too cold or too hot.
-A good place to check is on his back.
-If he is sweaty he is definitely too warm.
+If none of the above seems to be the reason why your baby is crying, check that your baby is not too cold or too hot.
+A good place to check is on his or her back.
+If your baby is sweaty, he or she is definitely too warm.

-BoredomStarts with whining rather than crying.
-Boredom usually occurs if the baby has been put down for a long time in his bed on his own for example.
+Boredom usually starts with whining rather than crying.
+Boredom usually occurs if the baby has been put down for a long time in his or her bed alone, for example.
 Babies need more and more stimulation and variation the older they get.

 An over-stimulated baby tries to look away.
 He might cry and will get calmer just by being placed in a calmer spot.

-FearHysterical cries indicate fear.
-Your baby will usually watch his mom or dad intensely, almost as if to ask how dangerous this situation is.
-A baby that cries out of fear is usually quite easily soothed by holding him, talking gently and taking him away from whatever scared him.
+Hysterical cries indicate fear.
+Your baby will usually watch mom or dad intensely, almost as if to ask how dangerous this situation is.
+A baby that cries out of fear is usually quite easily soothed by holding, talking gently, and taking him or her away from whatever scared your baby.

-When your baby grows older, you will notice how his willpower increases.
+When your baby grows older, you will notice how his or her willpower increases.
 Even as early as at the age of 7 months, some babies can get furious when not allowed to do or get what they want.

 Just get used to it!
 It is still nothing compared to how your baby will react when he or she is 2 years old!
 Or 3 years old.
 Or a teenager ;-)

 If your baby is angry, you’ll probably know.
-Many babies scream, wave their arms, kick their legs and cry hard.
+Many babies scream, wave their arms, kick their legs, and cry hard.

-PainTeething, tummy pain, a sore throat, tipping over from sitting on the floor etc etc. will of course make your baby cry too.
+Teething, tummy pain, a sore throat, tipping over from sitting on the floor, etc. will, of course, make your baby cry too.

 If your baby seems to be in pain and you are the least worried, consult a doctor.

-Wants a cuddleNow if your baby is not in pain and you have tried everything else, but your baby won’t stop crying, just pick him up for a while, cuddle him and talk to him.
-Maybe he just longs for your love!
+If your baby is not in pain and you have tried everything else, but your baby won’t stop crying, just pick him or her up for a while, cuddle and talk to your baby.
+Maybe your little one was just longing for your love!

-Remember that there will be many, many times in the beginning, when you won’t be able to figure out what is making your baby cry.
+Remember that there will be many, many times in the beginning when you won’t be able to figure out what is making your baby cry.
 It takes time to get to know each other.